dan-da/subaddress-derive-xmr/README.md

 +-------------+-------------+-------------------------------------------------------------------------------------------------+
 ```

-Note that the first address (0,0) is the same address that was generated with --gen-key.
+Note that the first address (0,0) is the same address that was generated with --gen-wallet.
 This is the master address
 for the Monero wallet and is generated slightly differently from the other subaddresses.

 ## Same keys, different account